jquinon1/evaluador/README.md

 # How to run

-To run this project follow this steps
+To run this project follow these steps.

-* Build the binaries
+1. Build the binaries
 > make

-* Launch the main Executable to see the usage menu
+2. Launch the main Executable to see the usage menu
 > bin/evaluador

-* Remove binaries
+3. Remove binaries
 > make clean

 # Members